EbaaAlIbrahim/maids.cc-AI-Engineer/README.md

 .
 }
 4. Predict the Device Price
-Endpoint: GET http://localhost:8080/api/predict/{id} Replace {id} with the ID of the device you added just before.
-Headers None needed.
+Endpoint: Post http://127.0.0.1:5000/predict Headers None needed.
 So, the response should include the approximate price range.